 Note: If you want to read about where the best places to buy a digital piano are, visit the link above.
 These breakdown all of the keyboard retailers!

 The speaker quality is not always the biggest deal.
 This is because you can plug in most of these options to a nice set of digital piano headphones.
 These will make it so you can keep the volume down, yet still, be fully into your performance.

 Sometimes certain brands will bundle free software and learning programs such as Flowkey with their products.
 Yamaha is a company that often will bundle Flowkey with its products and I think this is great as it saves you a lot of money.

 The sound engines on digital pianos and keyboards are going to determine the overall quality of each sound.
 The options that I’ve selected below all have quality sound engines for the price point.

 Alesis Recital Pro

 Best & Only Option With Weighted Keys

-The Alesis Recital Pro is a great option with weighted keys.
-It’s currently the only option with weighted keys near this price.
+The Alesis Recital Pro is currently the best digital piano for under $300.
+It’s also the only option with weighted keys near this price.

 It also has full-size hammer-action keys, which is currently the only option for under $500.

 The keys feel really nice on your fingers and the key-action is also top-notch for near this price range.